 3. Ease of use for non-developers

 The ease of use is what makes WordPress Gutenberg such a catch.
-Now, there have been complaints on usability of WordPress Gutenberg.
-Diving into the usability is where WordPress Gutenberg themes work so well.
+Now, there have been complaints about the usability of Gutenberg.
+Diving into usability is where WordPress Gutenberg themes work so well.

 Having a strong WordPress Gutenberg theme ensures that even without coding you can achieve complex layouts.
 In the classic editor, introducing elements other than the ones provided required HTML knowledge base, particular plugin or custom theme.
 But with a WordPress Gutenberg theme, you are empowered to bring changes to your website much more easily.

 WordPress Gutenberg promotes visual editing experience.
 The Medium-like editing works best with a WordPress Gutenberg theme.
 There are many reasons why using a Gutenberg compatible theme makes your website building experience more efficient.